opus-research/jgit/Documentation/technical/reftable.md

 Log record keys are structured as:

-    ref_name '\0' reverse_int64( time_usec )
+    ref_name '\0' reverse_int64( update_index )

-where `time_usec` is the update time in microseconds since the epoch.
+where `update_index` is the unique transaction identifier.
+The `update_index` field must be unique within the scope of a `ref_name`.
+See the update index section below for further details.

-The `reverse_int64` function inverses the value so lexographical ordering the network byte order time sorts more recent records first:
+The `reverse_int64` function inverses the value so lexographical ordering the network byte order encoding sorts the more recent records with higher `update_index` values first:

     reverse_int64(int64 t) {
       return 0xffffffffffffffff - t;
     }

-The `time_usec` field must be unique within the scope of a `ref_name`.
-Writers working from seconds precision source are recomended to add `999999` microseconds to the timestamp, and decrement microseconds from older entries within the same second to prevent duplicates.
-Truncating to seconds on read will restore the original values.

-Log records have a similar starting structure to ref and index records, utilizing the same prefix compression scheme applied to the key described above.
+Log records have a similar starting structure to ref and index records, utilizing the same prefix compression scheme applied to the log record key described above.

 ```
     varint( prefix_length )